mvysny/vaadin-on-kotlin/docs/navigating.md

 [Index](index.html) | [Getting Started](gettingstarted.html) | [Guides](vok-guides.html)

-# Navigating in your app
+# Navigating In Your App

 The Vaadin `Navigator` resolves http paths to views, in order to show different parts of the app to the user.
 For example, when the user navigates to `http://localhost:8080/invoices` the Navigator makes sure that the `InvoicesView` UI component is created